The 46th Annual Big Bear Lake Oktoberfest Will Come to Life on Saturday, Sep. 10th to Begin it’s 8 Week Run!

 A tradition at the Big Bear Lake Oktoberfest since the festival first opened its doors in 1971, these two contests are free to guests.
 Both contests are held three to four times a day (times vary depending on entertainment schedule).

 Stein Holding is a test of strength.
 Each person holds a filled one-liter beer stein in their hand with the holding arm stretched out.
 He/She who holds the longest wins.
-Rumor has it the record is 21 minutes, which was set in the 1980’s and still stands today.
+Records show that our all time standard was set by one ERNIE ACHOA in 1995.
+Ernie’s time was 18 minutes, 33.9 seconds and that record still stands today.